m43/fer-irg/documentation/dokumentacija.md

 **********************************************
 **************** LINE TESTING ****************
 **********************************************
-NOTE: This program assumes that the user wants to enter a test point in the coordinate system that is the result of all the transformations applied to the orginal object (aka after translating and scaling).
+NOTE: This program assumes that the user wants to enter a test point in the coordinate system that is the result of all the transformations applied to the original object (aka after translating and scaling).

-Please specify the coordinates of the test point as three numbers seperated by spaces(all in range [-1,1]) or just enter 'q' (followed by an enter) to continue to OpenGL:
+Please specify the coordinates of the test point as three numbers separated by spaces(all in range [-1,1]) or just enter 'q' (followed by an enter) to continue to OpenGL:
 0.3 0.3 0.3
 The testing point (0.300000, 0.300000, 0.300000) is ***OUTSIDE*** of object quit